tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/D1_VECTO-Job-Editor.md

 Auxiliaries
 :	In Engineerin Mode the auxiliary power demand can be defined in three ways.

-The first option is to define the power demand directly in the driving cycle in the column "Padd" (see (Driving Cycles)[#driving-cycles-.vdri].
+The first option is to define the power demand directly in the driving cycle in the column "Padd" (see [Driving Cycles](#driving-cycles-.vdri).
 This allows to vary the auxiliary load over distance (or time, for time-based driving cycles).

 The second option is to define a constant power demand over the whole cycle.
 The auxiliary power demand can be specified depending on whether the combustion engine is on or off and the vehicle is driving.
-The auxiliary power demand during engine-off phase is corrected in the (post-processing)[#engine-fuel-consumption-correction].
+The auxiliary power demand during engine-off phase is corrected in the [post-processing](#engine-fuel-consumption-correction).

 The third option is to use the bus-auxiliaries model.
-For details see the (Bus Auxiliaries model)[#bus-auxiliaries].
+For details see the [Bus Auxiliaries model](#bus-auxiliaries).
 </div>